GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 ### Filename
 * The filename field is for external use and is what the generated PDF will actually be called when saved.
 For example, `My_Personal_Flyer.pdf`.
 * [Gravity Form merge tags](https://docs.gravityforms.com/category/user-guides/merge-tags-getting-started/) are supported in the filename.
 For example, `{Name:3}'s_Personal_Flyer.pdf`.
-* If you have multiple PDFs configured on a single form, make sure the Filename is unique for each document otherwise PDF Notifications won't work correctly.
+* If you have multiple PDFs configured on a single form, make sure the Filename is unique for each document otherwise PDF Notifications  and the Always Save PDF feature won't work correctly.
 * The `.pdf` extension should be excluded from the filename field (but will be automatically removed if you add it).
 * While the following characters will be saved, they are automatically converted to an underscore when generating the PDF: `/  " * ? | :`.
 This is to prevent file system problems when saving the PDF to disk.